samuel-gibbon/DiscTorsionAnalyzer/README.md

 ```
 ### Results

 One processed image is stored per input image, and numerical results are output in a **results.csv** file.
 Everything is written to **pathOut**.
-Example below.
+Example below on an image from the publicly available IDRiD dataset.

 ![alt text](images/IDRiD_28_output.png)
 | Filename          | Ovality             | Torsion           |